A curved bridge with red rails over a flat lake with many trees surrounding it, at a temple in Japan.

 How to Buy a Prepaid SIM Card in Japan

-Youโ€™ll typically find them on a rack alongside the dozens of prepaid offerings for locals.
+At those stores, youโ€™ll typically find the tourist SIMs on a rack alongside the dozens of prepaid offerings for locals.
 Itโ€™s easy to spot which is which โ€“ the ones aimed at foreigners will be the only ones with English lettering!

 The store attendants spoke a little English, but they didnโ€™t need to, since the purchase process was fast and straightforward.